-Please note that the documents received from third parties are disclosed for information only and cannot be re-used without the agreement of the originators, who hold a copyright on them.
-They do not reflect the position of the Commission and cannot be quoted as such.
+Some of the documents identified were received by the Commission from third parties.
+They are disclosed for information only and cannot be re-used without the agreement of the originator.
+In addition, please note that the documents do not reflect the position of the Commission and cannot be quoted as such.